 If you have tried all of the usual treatment methods for Hashimoto’s but you still don’t feel well and your antibody levels just won’t come down, be sure you get tested for an infection connection to your Hashimoto’s disease.
 I recommend the “Big Three” which include EBV, Yersinia enterocolitica and H. pylori for most people as a starting point and the other more rare infection connections are tested based on your unique health history.

-Ask your doctor today for a more thorough evaluation of your Hashimoto’s disease, it just may be an underlying stealth infection.
+Ask your doctor today for a more thorough evaluation of your Hashimoto’s disease, it just may be an underlying infection.

 About Dr. Nikolas R. Hedberg